caseywatts/gobl.js/wasm/README.md

 npm run dev
 ```

 To start the interactive cyprus.io browser test runner.
-This runs against whichever server you have running (development build or production build):
+You must have a server running (`npm run dev` or `npm run start` for prod).
+This interactive UI runs tests against whichever server you have running.
+(Note: the Lighthouse performance tests will fail against the development server, because performance is much slower there.):

 ```bash
 npm run test